Melbourne’s Migrants | What’s it Like Living in Melbourne?

 About three quarters of Melbourne’s residential properties are separate, detached houses with their own gardens.

-Fashionable inner-eastern Melbourne can be particularly expensive – for example Kew has an average house price of over $2 million and the elite suburb of Toorak has an average price of about $3.5 million.
+Fashionable inner-eastern Melbourne can be particularly expensive – for example Kew has an average house price of around $2 million and the elite suburb of Toorak has an average price of about $3.4 million.

 Inner suburbs lie within half an hour’s train ride of the city centre.